 Throughout EMPOWER’s presentations, discussion and activities focus on gaining a deeper understanding of one’s self while developing an understanding for the community that surrounds them.

-Throughout EMPOWER’s presentations, participants are challenged to learn about the community around them and discuss ways to act as a responsible citizen by making an impact on their community.
+Throughout EMPOWER’s presentations, participants are challenged to learn about the community around them as well as to enact ways in which to create a more accepting society.

 As a result of attending this presentation students will:

-- Be able to define diversity and identify core examples of what it encompasses.
+- Be able to define diversity and identify core examples within themselves of what it encompasses

-- Demonstrate the ability to recognize blatant prejudice and discrimination.
+- Demonstrate the ability to recognize & combat blatant prejudice and discrimination

 50 minutes or 75 minutes

 Our Diversity Peer Educators go through a full day of training in the spring and a half day workshop in the Fall before going into the classroom.
 We have a comprehensive training system that covers both facilitation and classroom management, as well as content specific training, so that our presenters have the skills and knowledge to create a learning experience in the classroom.